ResetSmith/ResetSmith.github.io/content/posts/ansible/wordpress_deploy/index.md

     - ../secrets/mysql_vars.yml
 ```

 So for this playbook I have the hosts set to 'all'.
-I do have my Ansible hosts file setup for different groups but by-and-large the bulk of my servers are WordPress servers so I leave the hosts directive set to 'all' so this playbook will happily run on any server I target regardless of it's group within the hosts file.
+I do have my Ansible hosts file setup for different groups but by-and-large the bulk of my servers are WordPress servers so I leave the hosts directive set to 'all' so this playbook will happily run on any server I target regardless of which group within the hosts file it belongs to.

 The 'become: true' directive is about running commands as Sudo, and running it at this level applies Sudo to every task below.
 This is one of my first playbooks I wrote, and since then have gotten away from applying Sudo at this level, and instead prefer to add this directive to the particular tasks that actually need it.
 At some point I will revisit this playbook and update the Sudo method but for now this works, and you just need to recognize that all the tasks below will be performed as Sudo.

 The 'vars_files:' directive looks at a Variable file I have saved in another location.
 If you are following my same Playbook folder organization the 'mysql_vars.yml' file should be located in /playbooks/secrets/mysql_vars.yml, which you will need to create if you have cloned by playbooks from github.
 The vars file contains the variables needed for the Geerlingguy.mysql role we'll be running later.
 But below is an example of what that file should look like, I'll go into more detail further on.

 ```yaml
 # These are the variables needed for the GeerlingGuy MySQL role